 대메뉴 바로가기 본문 바로가기

-The Korean Lunar Exploration Project involves the development of Korea's first lunar probe and acquisition of the basic technologies needed for lunar exploration - such as an orbiter, a landing module, scientific payload, and deep space communication.
+The Lunar exploration project is to develop the first lunar probe in Korea and secure the necessary basic technology for lunar exploration, such as an orbiter, a landing module, science payload, and deep space communication.

 The development of the Pathfinder lunar obiter will be carried out based on international collaboration, securing core technology for space exploration, establishing a deep space telecommunication network, and developing technology payload in 1st phase.

 In the following second phase led by Korea, the unmanned lunar obiter and lunar lander will be developed and launched as a Korean launch vehicle.

 The Pathfinder lunar obiter is equipped with five payloads developed in Korea and one payload to be developed by NASA in the United States.